 Trim the Fat

 Trim the fat?
-What the hell does that mean? (don’t worry, I’m not your new personal trainer)
+What the hell does that mean? (don’t worry, I’m not suggesting you hire a personal trainer)

 It simply means: get rid of any expenses that aren’t necessary.

 - Does your daughter really need 6 different dresses for one night?